blimmer/1up-git-skills-talk/slides.md

 August 28, 2017
 ---
+## Desired Takeaways

+- understand the two main schools of thought on commit history
+- understand the three github PR merge options
+- understand common gotchas with rewriting history
+- master a new `git` command or two

+---
 ## Plumbing vs. Porcelain

 We'll stick mostly to using porcelain commands, but reading the [plumbing docs](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain) is highly recommended once you're familiar with these concepts.
----
-## Desired Takeaways

-- understand the three github merge options
-- feel confident with day-to-day git process
-- learn a trick or two

 ***